saparkhan99/rrt_dubins/README.md

 # Running the scripts

-In order to run the code, you can create a conda environment by running the following code: conda create --name <env> --file requirements.txt
+In order to be able to run the scripts, you can create a conda environment by running the following code: conda create --name <env> --file requirements.txt

 You can also do it by just having the latest version of python and installing the following libraries with the latest versions: